noahehall/theBookOfNoah/databases/mysql_new.md

       - however it does not evely spread ata among partitions
   - `delete`
     - compact a table that has had many rows deleting by using the `optimize table` statement or the `myisamchk` utility
-  - reading values
+  - `explain` to help analyze slow queries
-    - use `explain` to help analyze slow queries
+    - when mysql joins/searches tables, find out which index it should use
-    - a `handler` can be faster than select statements when reading large numbers of rows from a table
+  - `handler` can be faster than select statements when reading large numbers of rows from a table
     - requires `myisam` and `innodb` storage engines
     - specifying a an index when reading can boost performance

 # UTILITIES